Chart Color Schemes

 Ormond has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects likely to impact the region.
-Notable initiatives include DealCorp Ormond Station Development (Sky Tower), Gibson Developments North Road Apartments, East Village, and Bentleigh East Structure Plan Implementation.
-The following list details those most relevant:.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 13 projects that are expected to impact this area.
+Notable projects include DealCorp Ormond Station Development (Sky Tower), Gibson Developments North Road Apartments, East Village, and Bentleigh East Structure Plan Implementation.
+The following list details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.